Covid 19 coronavirus: Kiwi unable to see dying dad until it was too late

 But another phone call came first and it was worse.
 Hart had already died.

-Shortly after his death Ottenhof was granted visiting rights.
+Shortly after his death, his daughter was granted visiting rights.

-"In the end an email came from Wellington to say that I was granted one hour," Ottenhof said.
+"In the end, an email came from Wellington to say that I was granted one hour," Ottenhof said.

 "They gave me one hour with dad and he already passed.
 I wasn't allowed to touch him.